zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/iphone-correct.png" alt="correct iphone" align="right" height="300" hspace="10">

 Everyone always has specific places where they like their apps to go on their phone.
-It's muscle memory to get to them, and we take that layout for granted.But how confused would you be if someone rearranged your apps?
+It's muscle memory to get to them, and we take that layout for granted.
+But how confused would you be if someone rearranged your apps?

 Fortunately for us, we can use CSS positioning to put our apps back in their original spots, just like in the image below!